sf-wdi-37/project-2/lightning-pitch.md

 2. Answer these questions:
+  * What is your idea?
   * Who is your user?
-  * What is your idea?
-How will it help your user solve a problem or achieve a goal?
+How will your project help your user solve a problem or achieve a goal?
   * What technologies would you use that we haven't gone over (if any)?

 3. No slides.
 You may use the whiteboard to draw any visuals you need.